Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 ## Minimum upgrade policy

-We have not upgraded the initial minimum yet (Rust 1.78.0, released 2024-05-02).

-Our current plan is to propose Debian Stable's Rust versions as the minimum supported versions to use.
+Since early 2026, our current policy is to follow Debian Stable's Rust version as the minimum supported version.

-For instance, Debian 13 (Trixie)'s Rust version is 1.85.0 (released 2025-02-20), thus we are aiming to have that one as the new minimum.
+For instance, Debian 13 (Trixie)'s Rust version is 1.85.0 at the time of writing.
+Thus, some months after Debian's release (to give time for developers to upgrade), it will become the Rust minimum (expected in Linux v7.1).